-Best indoor play spaces
+Best indoor playgrounds

-Located between Lincoln Park and Bucktown, this popular play space ($12/visit) and cafe has a fire station, grocery store, tons of costumes and so much more for the kiddos.
+Located between Lincoln Park and Bucktown, this popular play space ($12/visit) has a fire station, grocery store, tons of costumes and so much more for the kiddos.
 Even better: There is wireless for parents who need to get some work done, plus tables and couches inside the play area.
 There's also an indoor café next to the windowed playroom that serves food and coffee.

-Pickle's Playroom combines a large interactive playroom, an inviting cafe and a fun children's salon.
+Pickle's Playroom combines a large interactive playroom, an inviting café and a fun children's salon.
 Kids love the huge slide area and the air traffic control tower, and parents love the café that serves lunch and coffee.
 As an added bonus, you can get your kid's hair cut in the kids’ salon, which also sells hair products and accessories.

 The 1,500-square-foot storefront playroom, aimed at newborns through preschoolers, boasts a crawl-through tunnel, toy trucks, costumes for dress-up, a train table, DUPLO table, dollhouse, books, ethnically diverse dolls, rocking-horse-type riding toys and more.
 The youngest babies get their own area, separated by a low wall.
 On the bigger-kid side of the divider, some of the train toys don't meet the toilet-paper-tube threshold, so (duh) keep an eye on your orally fixated infant.
-A communal table offers a great spot to serve snacks from home, or you can buy individual prepackaged items such as organic milk, water, juice, applesauce, etc. The bathroom has a potty seat, a stool and a changing table.
-Free coffee and wi-fi for the parents.
+Plus, there's free coffee and wi-fi for the parents.